 As a California State Bar Certified Family Law Specialist, Nory is an expert in family law matters.
-Having practiced law for 20 years, Nory uses her extensive family law experience to serve the San Diego law enforcement community in addition to serving a variety of other clientele.
+Having practiced law for over 20 years, Nory uses her extensive family law experience to serve the San Diego law enforcement community in addition to serving a variety of other clientele.

 Nory understands the unique needs of her law enforcement clients dealing with family law issues, particularly those defending a Restraining Order.
 Such grasp comes from her previous work experience representing law enforcement officers in internal affairs investigations, officer-involved shooting incidents, death-in-custody matters, and defense of disciplinary actions.
 Having completed training and earning a certification from the Force Science Institute has also given her greater insight.

 Additionally, having represented a wide array of clientele (including owners of restaurants, hotels, and other businesses; professionals such as dentists; government employees; and military service members) on a variety of family law issues involving trial litigation, settlement conferences, and Court Hearings, Nory is capable of handling all stages of a divorce case and dealing with complex asset and debt issues.

 Moreover, Nory is adept in handling child custody and visitation matters.
 Her extensive experience with child custody issues in divorce, paternity, and adoption cases, in addition to her service as minor’s counsel/guardian ad litem in high conflict cases, makes Nory well-suited to take care of such important and delicate issues.

 Nory takes pride in providing high quality legal representation.
 She fights for her clients’ best interests, which is obvious from raving testimonials she has received.